 Located seven miles west of Kittanning, Pennsylvania, Yellow Dog Village is a semi-abandoned company town that offers a fascinating look into the industrial history of western Pennsylvania.
+Without a doubt, it’s one of the most interesting abandoned places in PA.

 Throughout Pennsylvania, small communities were built as company towns for workers at nearby factories and mines.
 The Pittsburgh Limestone Company owned approximately 150 miles of limestone mines outside of Worthington, Pennsylvania, but the roads of the early 20th century and the distance from town made it difficult for workers to get too and from the mines on the banks of Buffalo Creek.